TheCurseOfX/TheCurseOfX/README.md

 Big churgney gurgney & anton2fangs fan!

-I have 32k plays for churgney and 12k for sinister minds!
+I have 32k plays for churgney and 20k in total for sinister minds including the instrumental and vocals only!